Conference Interpreters Association of Turkey (TKTD)

 5. Interpreters, under all conditions, interpret only what they hear.
 If they are intentionally forced to provide interpretation that is biased, incomplete and/or redundant, they shall refuse to work without being subject to sanctions of any kind for this reason.

-6. Interpreters do not and cannot be forced to work alone except under exceptional circumstances (such as short press conferences), which do not exceed 1 hour.
-Maximum duration of work for a team of at least two interpreters (including the whispering mode of interpretation) must not exceed 2 x 3 hours per day.
+6. Interpreters do not and cannot be forced to work alone except under exceptional circumstances, which do not exceed 1 hour.
+Maximum duration of work for a team of at least two interpreters must not exceed 2 x 3 hours per day.
 Interpreters must have a lunch break of at least one hour.
-When total work exceeds 6 hours per day, a third interpreter or a fresh team of two interpreters is required.
-Separate booths must be installed for each working language.
+When total duration of work exceeds 6 hours per day, a third interpreter or a fresh team of two interpreters is required.
 In consecutive interpretation, uninterrupted period of work for one interpreter must not exceed 1 hour and a total of 2 hours with breaks per day; in cases of accompanying (bilateral) assignments and protocol requirements, this duration must be defined according to the workload.
 If interpretation service is provided in more than two languages, the number of booths and interpreters must be arranged so as to prevent systematic use of relay.
 The number of interpreters to be assigned in all remote interpreting settings apart from on-site assignments, where all the speakers, audience, technicians and interpreters are at the same place, must be determined compensating the possible lower quality of audiovisual input and higher cognitive load. (*)

 7. Interpreters are responsible for interpretation only and cannot in any way be forced to translate texts or do any work not specified in their contract.